martinhartt/workshop-intro-to-swift/content/notes/notes.md

 }
 ```

-In Swift, we utilise the native ranges, which expresses loops in a more concise and expressive way.
+In Swift, we utilise the native ranges, which defines loops in a more concise and expressive way.

 ```swift
 for i in 0 ..< n {